nais/doc/docs/device/install.md

 3. `git pull` To ensure you've got latest & greatest.
 4. Make and set the `KUBECONFIG` environment variable to the path of the `config`-file.
     1. You can do this from the terminal with: `export KUBECONFIG="<path-to>/kubeconfigs/config"`

-## Uninstall navtunnel

-### For your existing applications

-!!! info
-    The below application-specific instructions are only relevant if you've got the applications installed.
-    If you don't use them in your daily work, they're most likely not installed.

-#### Maven

-* Remove proxy settings from MAVEN\_OPTS and Maven settings.xml

-#### SSH

-* Remove Navtunnel settings from .ssh/config and .ssh/config.d

-### macOS

-!!! info
-    The below commands should be safe to run as-is.
-    The terminal will reply with "Insufficient access"-like error messages if you lack sufficient privileges.
-    Try them one by one.

-Run the below commands in a terminal.

-1. `sudo sed -i -e '/\# NAV MANAGED/,/\# END NAV MANAGED/d' /private/etc/hosts && echo -e '\n\t*sed* command executed successfully!'`
-2. `sudo rm -rf "/Applications/navtunnel.app" && echo -e '\n\t*navtunnel* app deleted sucessfully!'`
-3. `sudo rm -rf "/Applications/ScaleFT.app" && echo -e '\n\t*ScaleFT* deleted successfully!'`
-4. `networksetup -setautoproxystate "Wi-Fi" off && echo -e '\n\t*Wi-Fi* Wi-Fi proxying turned off successfully!'`

-Questions you might have after having attempted to execute any of these commands may be asked in the [#naisdevice](https://nav-it.slack.com/archives/C013XV66XHB) Slach channel.

-### Windows

-1. Remove Navtunnel-entries from c:\windows\system32\drivers\etc\hosts
-2. Remove proxy settings from your browser